JSU softball: When Gamecocks needed it the most, Rodriguez twirls a shutout

 It could be anybody.
 Anybody at all.
 Just somebody to do something that would lift them to a win.

-Enter Nicole Rodriguez, a senior pitcher who struggled badly in her only other appearance this season, not even lasting an inning.
+Enter Nicole Rodriguez, a senior pitcher who struggled in her only other appearance this season, working less than an inning.

 In the second game of a Saturday doubleheader against a powerful Southern Mississippi team, Rodriguez started and got thrown in the pressure cooker.
 She proved too tough to chew.